 Above all, be sure to recognize and reinforce the times that your teen makes the right call.
 If you look beyond the purple hair, dirty jeans and Sour Patch Kids, you might even catch a glimpse of the adult who is beginning to emerge.

-Allergic Living magazine columnist Gina Clowes is a certified master life coach, who specializes in the needs of parents of children with food allergies.
+Allergic Living contributor Gina Clowes is a certified master life coach, who specializes in the needs of parents of children with food allergies.
 She is the founder of AllergyMoms.com, an online support group serving thousands worldwide.